-This option is not available for all reports.
+This option isn't available for all reports.

 - 6. In the Use Data Managed By area, select the Record Manager of the contacts that you're including in your report. - All Users: Includes contact records managed by all users of the database. - Selected Users: Includes contact records managed by selected users of the database.
-If you're the only user of the database, only your name appears in the list.

-7. Click the Activity, Note, and/or History tabs, if you're running any of those reports, and make the appropriate selections.

-- On the Activity tab, select the type of activities and the corresponding date range of the activities to include in your report. - On the History tab, select the type of histories and the corresponding date range that you're including in your report. - In the Use Data Managed By area, select the users who imputed the data that you want to include in the report.
+If you're the only user of the database, only your name appears in the list. - 7.
+Click the Activity, Note, and/or History tabs, if you're running any of those reports and then make the appropriate selections. - On the Activity tab, select the type of activities and the corresponding date range of the activities to include in your report. - On the Note tab, select the date range that you're including in your report. - On the History tab, select the type of histories and the corresponding date range that you're including in your report. - In the Use Data Managed By area, select the users who imputed the data that you want to include in the report.

-By default, any of the activity, notes, or history reports show you data for the current month.
+By default, any of the activity, notes, history, or opportunities reports show you data for the current month.
 If you don't change those date ranges, your report might not give you the information that you're expecting to see.